bookluvr416/dnd-app/README.md

 - show logged in person's username in right corner of nav bar
 - have a "my characters" and "all characters" tab
 - logger library that logs to somewhere other than console.log()?
-- bug fixes: issues with the characters list when there's only 1 result
-- bug fixes: the filtering request on the characters list makes 2 graphql calls instead of 1

 ## Technologies